Charliemowood/atom-guide/README.md

 You may want to change how Atom appears.
 You do this through changing the theme of the editor.

-You need to open the core setting of Atom.
+You need to open the core settings of Atom.
 Use the table below to decide which shortcut you need, use the modifier key your system needs followed by the comma key.

 #### Shortcuts to Settings